mikhdm/mikhdm.github.io/resume.md

 ### Textkernel by Bullhorn  — Software Engineer, AI Team

-*Amsterdam, Netherlands, October 2022 – Present
+*Amsterdam, Netherlands, October 2022 – Present*

-- Optimized and refactored an in-house Python word embeddings library, migrating models to the HDF5 format for improved efficiency and maintainability.
+- Optimized and refactored an in-house Python word embeddings library, migrating embedding models to the HDF5 format for improved efficiency and maintainability;
-- Optimized several throughput intensive API services, reducing latency by 50% and lowering memory usage, which cut operational costs.
+- Optimized several throughput intensive API services, reducing latency by 50% and lowering memory usage, which cut operational costs;
 - Refactored and standardized an internal microservice framework, significantly improving system reliability and making it easier for the team to contribute effectively;
-- Delivered reusable configuration and logging libraries that standardized operations across 10+ critical microservices and reduced deployment errors and technical debt.
+- Delivered reusable configuration and logging libraries that standardized operations across 10+ critical microservices and reduced deployment errors and technical debt;
-- Migrated microservices to Helm and aligned observability stack (monitoring, alerting, runbooks), improving service reliability.
+- Migrated microservices to Helm and aligned observability stack (monitoring, alerting, runbooks), improving service reliability;
-- Strengthened production resilience by enhancing CI/CD pipelines and service deployment processes.

 ### AR/VR Startup — Backend Engineer

 *Moscow, Russia, June 2020 – September 2022*

-- Developed backend microservices with Python and integrated APIs with external systems using diverse messaging protocols.
+- Developed backend microservices with Python, integrating APIs with external systems using diverse messaging protocols.
 - Designed and implemented CI/CD processes, accelerating release cycles and increasing reliability of API services.